By using this site, you agree to the Privacy Policy and Terms of Use.

 Step 1: Reduce the Maple Syrup

-Pour the maple syrup into a small saucepan.
-Bring to a gentle simmer over medium-low heat and reduce for 3–5 minutes, stirring occasionally, until it looks slightly thicker and coats the back of a spoon.
+Pour maple syrup into a small saucepan and bring to a gentle simmer over medium-low heat.
+Reduce for 3–5 minutes until it slightly thickens and coats the back of a spoon.

 Step 2: Whip the Butter Until Light